SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

 ```

 ### Update ACE's logic to use the service

-1. Locate and open **./src/adaptiveCardExtensions/peopleSearch/PeopleSearchAdaptiveCardExtension.ts** file.
-Update the `IPeopleSearchAdaptiveCardExtensionState` to add properties for a suggestion and search results:
+- Locate and open **./src/adaptiveCardExtensions/peopleSearch/PeopleSearchAdaptiveCardExtension.ts** file.
+- Update the `IPeopleSearchAdaptiveCardExtensionState` to add properties for a suggestion and search results.

 ```ts
 export interface IPeopleSearchAdaptiveCardExtensionState {
   queryString?: string;